hyperledger-archives/grid-rfcs/0000-catalog.md

 In addition any grid product added to a catalog will need to contain a
-***status*** field and can include an optional ***prices*** field, which will be enforced by a grid schema.
+***status*** field and can include an optional ***prices*** field, which will be enforced by the catalog_product grid schema.

 # Motivation
 [motivation]: #motivation